appirio-tech/direct-app/README.md

 3. Rename `topcoder_global.properties.docker` to `topcoder_global.properties`
 4. Unzip [jboss-4.2.3.zip](http://downloads.sourceforge.net/project/jboss/JBoss/JBoss-4.2.3.GA/jboss-4.2.3.GA.zip?r=http%3A%2F%2Fsourceforge.net%2Fprojects%2Fjboss%2Ffiles%2FJBoss%2FJBoss-4.2.3.GA%2F) in your root source directory.
 The build will place jboss deployment files here.
 It also needs some of its libraries for the build itself.
 5. Download the docker build image: `docker pull build.appirio.net:5050/direct-build`
 6. Run the docker container to execute a build.
-The format of the command is `docker run -v <source dir>:/data -t direct-build <ant target(s)>`.
+The format of the command is `docker run --rm=true -v <source dir>:/data -t build.appirio.net:5050/direct-build <ant target(s)>`.

-   For example, `docker run -v /Users/james/dev/topcoder/direct-app:/data -t direct-build clean package-direct deploy-prod`
+   For example, `docker run --rm=true -v /Users/james/dev/topcoder/direct-app:/data -t direct-build clean package-direct deploy-prod`

 > NOTE: the source directory should be writeable to Docker so use a directory under `/Users/<username>`